John Borek

 Adjunct Faculty

-Dr. John Borek has over thirty years of experience in the intelligence community, both in the military and as a civilian.
-John’s military career spanned the intelligence spectrum from Ground Surveillance Radar platoon leader on the Korean DMZ to Intelligence and Information Operations plans officer at US Central Command prior to and during Operations Enduring Freedom and Iraqi Freedom.
-Completing his career as a strategic analyst for the Army, John then worked in both the private sector and in government as an analyst, senior analyst, and analytic branch chief, preparing and presenting analytic products for audiences ranging from SOF teams to members of Congress.
-He earned certifications as a DNI Tradecraft Standards Evaluator and DoD all-source analyst; and is both Defense Department and Intelligence Community Joint Duty certified.
-John has taught graduate courses in government and public policy at Grand Canyon University and is completing a post-doctoral fellowship at the U.S. Army War College Center for Strategic Leadership, Division of Homeland Defense and Security Issues.
+Dr. John Borek has over thirty years of experience in the US intelligence community, both in the military and as a civilian.
+Following his career as a strategic analyst for the Army, John then worked in both the private sector and in government as an analyst, senior analyst, and analytic branch chief.
+He was certified as a DNI Tradecraft Standards Evaluator and DoD all-source analyst; and is both Defense Department and Intelligence Community Joint Duty certified; and completed his post-doctoral fellowship at the U.S. Army War College Center for Strategic Leadership, Homeland Defense and Security Issues.

 Education